Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Interestingly, the Lord could have given me the word Shiloh , and I would have understood.
-Instead, He wanted me
+Quoting from Fausset's

-Fausset's Bible Encyclopedia and Dictionary : " Shiloh means "the Peacemaker," as it comes from the word shalah ,
+Bible Encyclopedia and Dictionary , Shiloh means "the peacemaker," as it comes from the word shalah , meaning "to

-name of the Prince of Peace (Isaiah 9:6), which is in line with the coming of Jesus, the prince of peace, to establish His kingdom of peace and
+(Isaiah 9:6), which is in line with the coming of Jesus, the prince of peace, to establish His kingdom of peace and

 Putting all of this together, for the year 2015, we are to be encouraged with the root words that have similar and

 overlapping meanings: Shalam , Shabath , and Shalah .
-These are what I would call being words─ be at peace, be at
+These are what could be called being words— be at peace, be

 Dear brethren, the Father is calling us into His place of peace, security, safety, rest, calm, tranquility, and

-place that we discover all of these, and it is in none other than God's Son, our Lord Jesus.
-These things will be
+that we discover all of these, and it is in none other than God's Son, our Lord Jesus.
+These things will be lacking if

-lacking if we are living according to our flesh.
-We are being called to cease striving in our flesh, even "doing things
+we are living according to our flesh.
+We are being called to cease striving in our flesh, even "doing things for God,"

-for God," and to rest in the Lover of our life by His Spirit.
-The world, which has its ebb and flow of tumult, does
+and to rest in the lover of our life by His spirit.
+The world, which has its ebb and flow of tumult, does not know

-not know Shiloh, the Peacemaker.
+Shiloh, the peacemaker.
 But we do!
 And, we know that Shiloh came 2,000 years ago and is coming again to finish

-glory of sonship (number 153) in the Age to come.
+glory of sonship (number 153) in the age to come.
 It is about being.

-Until Shiloh comes, Shalam , Shabath , Shalah!
+Until King Jesus comes— Shalam , Shabath , Shalah!